250th Marine Corps Birthday Ball in San Angelo

 |0

-This work, 250th Marine Corps Birthday Ball in San Angelo, by A1C Brian Lummus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 250th Marine Corps Birthday Ball in San Angelo [Image 7 of 7], by A1C Brian Lummus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.